Anywhere else in Sri Lanka the cool of the morning is the

 the birds had fallen silent.

 After a while the open plain gave way to forest.
 This is cloud forest, characterized by an abundance of mosses.
-Clouds drift in from the Indian Ocean and the first land they hit is the Horton Plains where they became stuck and give up their moisture to the vegetation.
+Clouds drift in from the

-The Horton Plains are big, and although there had been many cars in the car park the crowds were easy to lose and we seemed to have the park to ourselves.
-That impression was shattered when we reached Little World's End where everybody pauses, so there is always a small crowd.
+The Horton Plains are big, and although there had been many cars in the car park the crowds were easy to lose and we seemed to have the

-At Little World's End and not stepping backwards Horton Plains National Park |
+At Little World's End and not stepping backwards, Horton Plains National Park |

 At the edge of the plateau the land drops away into a valley far below, and then, from the valley’s mouth, right down to the coastal plain.
-It was too hazy to see the sea 50km away, it is rarely otherwise, but we could make out a lake on the plain some 2000m below.

 From Little World's End it is only another kilometre to Greater World's End.
-I was expecting a discussion (which sounds better than ‘argument’) but after we had peered into Little World's End and taken our photographs, Lynne set off for Great World's End without any prompting.
+I was expecting a discussion (which sounds better than ‘argument’)

-with cloud forest.
+It was a similar walk, stretches of open plain alternating with cloud forest.
 The route mainly dropped gently and we sometimes had to clamber

 down over boulders making the path impassable for wheeled vehicles.

-dropped further across the plain.
+We had lost height walking to the World’s Ends, and the path dropped further across the plain.
 I was a little concerned that we would finish

 with a big climb and I would have to listen to Lynne blaming me for it, as she did in Vietnam.